How to toilet train a dog

 5. Continue the walk

-Walk your dog around for a bit longer before going back inside.
-This will ensure that they do not learn that going to the toilet ends outside playtime.
+Once your dog has been to the toilet, if they are fairly confident, walk them around and play for a bit longer before going back inside.
+This will make sure that they don’t associate going to the toilet with playtime being over.

 6. Gradually cut down on your hourly outings